dollarshaveclub/stickybits/README.md

 ### Not a Polyfill

-We strayed away from calling Stickybits a Shim or Polyfill for `position: sticky` because full support would require more code.
-This plugin simply makes elements vertically sticky very similarly to `position: fixed` but in a `sticky` sort of way.
+Stickybits is not a Shim or Polyfill for `position: sticky` because full support would require more code.
+This plugin makes elements vertically sticky very similarly to `position: fixed` but in a `sticky` sort of way.
 Read more about position sticky [here](https://developer.mozilla.org/en-US/docs/Web/CSS/position) or follow its browser implementation [here](http://caniuse.com/#search=sticky).

+Stickybits is a no dependency JavaScript plugin.
+It provides the smallest API possible in both features and kb size to deliver working sticky elements.
+This means that opinionated featuring is left out as much as possible and that it works with minimal effort in Frameworks.

+### CSS when `position: sticky` is not supported

+**Sticky Start and Sticky Stop:** Because Stickybits is minimal, when `position: sticky` is not supported Stickybits will use `position: fixed` which is relative to the browser window.
+If the StickyBits parent element has a height recognized by the browser, Stickybits will take care of the sticky top and sticky bottom invocation.
+If the parent's height is not recognized by the browser there will be issues.

+**Left and Right Positioning:** With `position: fixed` the Stickybit element will work relative to the browser window by default.
+To work with this issue, there are several options.
+Some are noted [here](https://github.com/dollarshaveclub/stickybits/issues/66).
+More solutions to come!

 <h3 id="jquery">jQuery and Zepto Usage</h3>